 Early Years Foundation Stage

-The Early Years Foundation Stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
+The Early Years Foundation Stage (EYFS) sets the standards for the learning, development and care of children from birth to 5 years old.
 All schools and Ofsted-registered Early Years providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.

 The EYFS Statutory Framework sets out the statutory commitments for all providers.